kubemod/kubemod/README.md

 The field is a Golang template evaluated in the context of the object being rejected

 ## Miscellaneous

+### Namespaced and cluster-wide resources

+KubeMod can patch/reject both namespaced and cluster-wide resources.

+If a ModRule is deployed to any namespace other than `kubemod-system`, the ModRule applies only to objects deployed/updated in that same namespace.

+ModRules deployed to namespace `kubemod-system` apply to cluster-wide resources such as `Namespace` or `ClusterRole`.

 ### Note on idempotency